mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 }
 ```

-In Tezos, the execution model is quite different.
+In Mavryk, the execution model is quite different.
 Contracts communicate via message passing.
 Messages are called _internal operations._ If you want to pass a message to another contract, you need to finish the computation first, and then put an operation into the _operations queue._ Here is how it looks like:

 <Syntax syntax="pascaligo">